cristynhoward/connectfour/README.md

 ### Phase 1

 Initially I developed code to automatically process and respond to twitter mentions.

+The tweet_reader.get_mentions() script is automatically triggered on a regular interval, and collects all mentions of the bot made available by the Twitter API since the last mention read.
+Upon processing each mention, the script constructs and stores a pre-written tweet with it's accompanying metadata.

-This code, which interfaces with the Twitter API, was developed independently of any game board actions.
-This implementation, upon processing a mention, loads and stores a pre-written tweet with it's accompanying metadata to be sent.
-Then, in a separate process, the bot composes and sends out tweets in a FIFO manner.
+Then, in a separate process, the tweet_writer.tweet() method composes and sends out tweets based on the stored information, in a FIFO manner.

-At this point in the development process, I had not allocated any VPS for this bot, so I used a glitch Flask server as a sandbox environment to test my code.

 ### Phase 2